Terror notes: On Matthew Betts' "HMS Terror"

 "On his 1821 Arctic expedition, Parry used two identical bomb vessels, Hecla and Fury (Hecla class).
 As it turned out, Fury was wrecked during that voyage [...]"

 Nipped in an editing accident.
+Fury was wrecked in 1825.
 (Correct elsewhere.)

 5. "Crozier had distinguished himself for sledging"